Please click this link to submit your request through our online portal.

 Public records maintained by the District shall be available for inspection during the regular business hours of the District.
-The General Manager (or his/her designee) shall be the official custodian of District records and shall make any nonexempt records freely available to the public in accordance with Government Code section 7920 et seq.
-The District may refuse to make available records that are exempt from disclosure pursuant to Government Code section 7927 or other applicable law.
+The General Manager, or designee, shall be the official custodian of District records and shall make any nonexempt records freely available to the public in accordance with Government Code § 6250 et seq.
+The District may refuse to make available records that are exempt from disclosure pursuant to Government Code § 6254 or other applicable law.
 The District shall not disclose records that assess vulnerability to terrorist attack or other criminal acts intended to disrupt the District’s operations or the disclosure of which would compromise the workplace security of the District’s facilities, operations, or personnel.

 Guidance for District Employees

 Employees shall not make any promise or statement assuring confidential treatment of any record given to the District.
-All requests for inspection or copies of public records, other than forms and documents routinely distributed to the public, shall be forwarded to the General Manager (or his/her designee) to determine whether a record is exempt from disclosure.
-District employees shall not provide to anyone who does not work for the District any record deemed exempt from disclosure by the General Manager (or his/her designee) without express authorization from the General Manager.
+All requests for inspection or copies of public records, other than forms and documents routinely distributed to the public, shall be forwarded to the General Manager (or designee) to determine whether a record is exempt from disclosure.
+District employees shall not provide to anyone who does not work for the District any record deemed exempt from disclosure by the General Manager, or designee, without express authorization from the General Manager.
 The General Manager shall have the sole authority to disclose exempt documents.
 All records created by the District’s legal counsel are protected by the attorney/client privilege and are exempt from disclosure.
-The General Manager (or his/her designee) shall not disclose such records to anyone not employed by the District without first consulting with the District’s legal counsel.
+The General Manager, or designee, shall not disclose such records to anyone not employed by the District without first consulting with the District’s legal counsel.

-All Proposals submitted in response to a request for proposal (RFP) become the property of the District and under Government Code § 7920 et. seq. are public records, which may be subject to public review.
+All Proposals submitted in response to a request for proposal (RFP) become the property of the District and under Government Code § 6250 et. seq. are public records which may be subject to public review.
 The RFP should generally provide that except for price or other portions marked confidential (such as trade secrets when applicable) the public will have access to a submittal.
 However, in special circumstances where the public interest in the confidentiality of submittals outweighs the public interest in disclosure, the RFP may provide for confidentiality of submittals for that particular project.
-In such special circumstances, the General Manager (or his/her designee) shall consult with the District’s legal counsel for assistance in preparing the RFP.
+In such special circumstances, the General Manager, or designee, shall consult with the District’s legal counsel for assistance in preparing the RFP for public distribution.

 Requests for Inspection of Copies of District Records